 Any person deemed qualified by all of the parties may serve as a mediator.
 In the absence of an agreement by the parties, a person must be certified by the court as qualified and taken from a roster of mediators maintained by the Alternative Dispute Resolution Program Director.

-Unless otherwise ordered, the parties must select a mediator within 20 days following issuance of an order to conduct mediation.
-If the parties cannot agree upon a mediator within this time period, the plaintiff's attorney shall immediately notify the court and request appointment of a mediator.
+Unless otherwise ordered, the parties must select a mediator within 21 days prior to the deadline for mediation.
+If the parties cannot agree upon a mediator within this time period, the plaintiff's attorney shall file a motion requesting appointment of a mediator.

-Magistrate judges are available for appointment by the court as mediators in limited circumstances, e.g., pro se and indigent cases, and serve without charge to the parties.
+Magistrate judges may be available for appointment by the court as mediators in limited circumstances, e.g., pro se and indigent cases, and serve without charge to the parties.